unyt-org/datex-core-js-legacy/docs/manual/13 Threads.md

 ```

 Keep in mind that outputs to the console are only printed after a blocking (non-async) task is completed.
-In the following example, the console.log outputs are only shown after both while loops are finished:
+In the following example, the console.log outputs are only shown after both blocking `sleep()` calls are finished:

 ```ts
 await run(async i => {